 The secret to making a quick sweet and sour sauce is to have all the basic ingredients on hand – tomato passata, a can of pineapple, a chicken stock cube, salt, garlic, ginger, vinegar and fresh oranges for sweetness.
-If you like a thick sauce, you’ll also need some cornflour/cornstarch to help it thicken.
+If you like a thick sweet and sour sauce, you’ll also need some cornflour/cornstarch to help it thicken.

 Sweet and sour sauce traditionally is very high in added sugar.
 100 grams of sweet and sour sauce (around 6 tablespoons) is 150 calories (not too bad), but has a whopping 19 grams of added sugar – that’s almost 4 teaspoons of sugar in a single serve of sauce.
 This isn’t the natural sugars found in things like fruits and vegetables, its added refined sugars.

 Similarly, this Healthy Choice Sweet and Sour chicken ready meal has 1 grams of added sugar in its 283gram serving